darkelement1987/pokefinder/readme.md

-Pokemon Go Datatable project, pull in real-time from Rocketmap DB, support for MAD/RDM, search/filter for quest types, mon iv/cp etcetera.
+Pokemon Go Datatable project, pull in real-time from Rocketmap/MAD DB, search/filter for quest types, mon iv/cp etcetera.
 This is not a map.

 ## DISCORD